 Finding a training plan to follow along online.
 I did Couch to Half Marathon, after completing a few Couch to 5K runs and running four previous half marathons when I was in better running shape in the last five years.

 Taking a supplement containing electrolytes during long runs.
 I didn’t mention this among my list of supplements above because it wasn’t a traditional supplement, but a bar or gel.
-I really liked Clif Shot Blocks in strawberry flavor while I was on my 10-mile-plus runs on weekends.
+I really liked Clif Shot Blocks (View on Amazon) in strawberry flavor while I was on my 10-mile-plus runs on weekends.
 They provided a little extra energy boost with some carbohydrates and electrolytes to help me finish my 2-hour runs.
 If you don’t like the gummy texture, you can try gels or even powders to add to your water.
 Some energy gels or bars also come with added caffeine.

 Stretching after every run.
 Really.
 Every run.
 Do at least a solid five minutes, and don’t half-ass it.
 Your body will thank you for it and your next run will feel easier.